 Is Citi Personal Wealth Management right for you?

-Clients will need to speak to each specific advisor to determine his or her services and fees, since they vary by advisor.
+Clients will need to speak to each specific advisor to determine their services and fees, since they vary by advisor.
 And remember, fees are negotiable.
-You’ll also want to keep in mind the fact that Citi Personal Wealth Management does earn commissions for certain products and services, and that not all advisors can offer every service, making it all the more important to ask questions of an advisor before moving forward in your relationship.
+You’ll also want to keep in mind the fact that Citi Personal Wealth Management does earn commissions for certain products and services, and that not all advisors can offer every service.
+Before you make your decision, be sure to research multiple firms to ensure you find the right advisor for you.